iota-community/IOTA-eXperience-Team/.github/ISSUE_TEMPLATE/x-team-initiative-application.md

 ---
 name: X-Team Initiative Application
-about: Become a part of the Identity X-Team
+about: Become a part of the X-Teams
 title: "[Application]"
 labels: application
 assignees: 'antonionardella'